 Before applying for the Puksta Scholarship, please read the following instructions:

 Please share your thoughts with us for the following questions.
 We encourage you to answer through your preferred method of communication.
-This can be a statement paragraph (no more than 300 words per question), video, poetry, or other visual representations.
-For alternative responses, please include lyrics if appropriate and/or a brief written description, so that someone who does not know you would understand your intended message.
+This can be a statement paragraph (no more than 300 words per question), video, poetry, music, or other visual representations.

 General Scholarship Qualifications